ENGR 1010 Electronics for the Arts 1 - Analog (4 Credits)

 ENGR 1511 Engineering Connections (1 Credit)

 This course is designed to help engineering students bridge the gap from high school to a college environment in a very challenging major.
 Topics and activities may include academic success strategies; interviewing engineering alumni; the ethics of the profession; visits to industry sites; seminars by industry and academic experts; establishing the relationships between math, science, and engineering courses with design projects; critical and creative thinking activities; tours of the research labs of the engineering professors; disseminating information on the dual degree programs, the MBA programs, the honor code, and engineering program structures; and readings from and discussions about articles from professional publications.
 Membership in an engineering professional society is encouraged.

 The MATLAB programming environment is used to introduce engineering applications programming.
 It includes high performance numerical computation and visualization.
 Programming topics include an overview of an interactive programming environment, generation of m-files, variables and data types, arithmetic operators, mathematical functions, symbolic mathematics, graphic generation, use of programs in application specific toolboxes, embedding and calling C programs in m-files, file input/output, and commenting.
 Programming is oriented toward engineering problem solving.
 Prerequisites: COMP 1571 or COMP 1671 or COMP 1351, and MATH 1952.

-ENGR 1611 Introduction to Mechanical Systems with CAD (4 Credits)
+ENGR 1611 Introduction to Engineering Design (4 Credits)

 Introduction to concepts and practice in computer, electrical and mechanical engineering including engineering ethics.
 Engineering problem-solving as it applies to engineering analysis, synthesis and design.
 Students practice structured teamwork and program management skills in the context of projects.
 Emphasis on computer tools with immediate application to engineering practice.